 - Turn oven on to start heating to 230 C / 450 F. Raise the rack well above any heating element so the bottom of the bread won’t burn.

-- Put an empty metal pan such as a cake pan or a broiler pan in the oven to heat.
+- At the same time, put an empty metal pan such as a cake pan or a broiler pan in the oven to heat.
 This is going to get some water in it.